steinfletcher/lodash-mix/README.md

 [![Build Status](https://travis-ci.org/tapatron/lodash-mix.svg?branch=master)](https://travis-ci.org/tapatron/lodash-mix)
 [![npm version](https://badge.fury.io/js/lodash-mix.svg)](http://badge.fury.io/js/lodash-mix)

+This isn't really maintained.
+Feel free to use this as a basis for your own mixins or contribute additions.

-Some [lodash mixins](http://lodash.com/docs#mixin) I've collected - for node and the browser.
+[lodash mixins](http://lodash.com/docs#mixin) I've collected - for node and the browser.

-     npm install lodash-mix
-     bower install lodash-mix

 To use in the browser, include lodash before including this library.
-Feel free to use this as a basis for your own mixins or contribute additions.

 # mixins